decoy-007/ClinicManagementProject/README.md

 Instead of permanently deleting patients, the system:

-\- Moves dropped patients to a `DroppedPatients` table
+Moves dropped patients to a DroppedPatients table

-\- Allows restoration with integrity checks
+Allows restoration with integrity checks

-\- Prevents duplicate patient keys
+Prevents duplicate patient keys

-\- Prompts the user before restoring
+Prompts the user before restoring